Police investigating desecration of Torah scroll at George Washington University fraternity - KESQ

 “I want to be clear: I condemn all such acts of antisemitism and all forms of hatred, discrimination, and bias in our community,” said President Thomas LeBlanc.
 “Any act of antisemitism is an attack on the entire GW community and cannot, and will not, be tolerated.”

-The fraternity asked the Washington, DC, chapter of the Anti-Defamation League (ADL) to look into the incident.
+The fraternity asked the local chapter of the Anti-Defamation League (ADL) to look into the incident.

 The-CNN-Wire